nodejs/security-wg/processes/third_party_triage_guidelines.md

 Special case to consider are defects in libraries: if a documented or obvious way to use a library leads to an exploitable vulnerability in the correct and safe calling code, then those defects are also vulnerabilities.
 Some APIs are unsafe to use and are not vulnerabilities if they are clearly marked this way and if safe alternatives exist.
 An excellent example of this is dangerouslySetInnerHTML in React.

+## What is an expressed security policy?

+Packages may have different threat models and maintainers may express desired security properties in documentation.
+In such cases it is important to evaluate the report against those properties.
+For example: a JSON parsing package may not be designed to handle untrusted schema and requires data sanitization to be performed by the caller.
+In this case a report that violates these preconditions may not count as a vulnerability.

 ## What is the root cause of the vulnerability?

 There are cases where the submitter notices a vulnerability in a parent package but the root cause of the vulnerability can be traced to one of the downstream dependencies.
-An example of this was an XSS vulnerability in the serve package that could be traced to lack of proper HTML escaping in the downstream serve-handler package.
+An example of this was an XSS vulnerability in the `serve` package that could be traced to lack of proper HTML escaping in the downstream `serve-handler` package.
 In cases such as this one, it is important to work with submitter and package maintainers to determine where a vulnerability in question is best remediated.

 ## Does package maintainer have to acknowledge the vulnerability?